Saturday, September 27, 2014

 Main Entrance , Jagannath Puri, Odissa

-Out of these first three are associated with God Vishnu and last with God Shiva.
-A priest of Kedarnath, Uttarakhand had told me that since Shankaracharya was working on unification of different sects of Sanatan Hindu religion, main of which were Shaivas (followers of God Shiva) and Vaishnavas (followers of God Vishnu) he proposed to make two Shiva Dhams and two Vishnu Dhams.
-So in Uttarakhand instead of Badrinath dham, Kedarnath was the proposed Dham which is an equally important Shiva temple.
+Out of these first three are associated with God Vishnu and the last with God Shiva.
+A priest of Kedarnath, Uttarakhand had told me that since Shankaracharya was working on the unification of different sects of Sanatan Hindu religion, the main of which were Shaivas (followers of God Shiva) and Vaishnavas (followers of God Vishnu) he proposed to make two Shiva Dhams and two Vishnu Dhams.
+So in Uttarakhand, instead of Badrinath Dham, Kedarnath was the proposed Dham which is an equally important Shiva temple.
 But it could not be finalized and it so happened that ultimately Badrinath was made a Dham.

 The ‘Darshan’ of three idols in the main temple has to be availed at the time slot fixed by management.
 ‘Darshans’ are available at different distances.
 In some time slots you can have ‘darshan’ inside ‘Garbh-gruh’ (Sanctum sanctorum) for which token has to be purchased.
 If you are visiting first time here it is better to take services of a local priest.
 Priests are available inside and outside of the campus.
 They may insist on offering ‘prasad-bhog’ of different amount according to temple’s list.
 If you do not have much time and want to return back after the morning ‘puja darshan’ they will give you such type of ‘prasad’ that lasts many days, even when you reach home.
 But the main ‘prasad’ is the ‘bhog’ made of boiled rice and its other preparations.
 This is available only in the afternoon.
 Even some priests will make it available to you in the hotel room where you would stay.